-- Does not promote integration (USP definition not met, progress toward integration is not being made, and there is no significant or articulable potential for integrating), and - Does not promote educational quality (percentage of students meeting or exceeding on AIMS is not greater than or equal to the TUSD average, or is not moving in that direction along a positive trajectory, and there is no significant or articulable potential for improvement)
+- Does not promote integration (USP definition not met, progress toward integration is not being made, and there is no significant or articulable potential for integrating), and - Does not promote educational quality (percentage of students meeting or exceeding on AIMS is not greater than or equal to the TUSD average, or is not moving in that direction along a positive trajectory, and there is no significant or articulable potential for improvement) - Completed two years of improvement without any significant improvement in integration

 Different magnet themes or programs would be phased out differently, considering several different factors.
-Based on a preliminary evaluation, current magnets were categorized as identified below, and in Attachment C: Chart of Magnet Changes.
+Based on a preliminary evaluation, current magnets were categorized as identified below, and in-referred to in Attachment C: Chart of Magnet Changes.

-B. Successful Magnets
+B. Process for Successful Magnets